cleidimarviana/snackbars-and-toast-custom/README.md

 # Snackbars & Toast Custom
 Snackbars provide lightweight feedback about an operation by showing a brief message at the bottom of the screen.
 Snackbars can contain an action.

-SnackBar & toast-like alert pattern for Android inspired by the [Google Material Design Spec].
+SnackBar & toast-like alert pattern for Android inspired by the [Google Material Design Spec](https://www.google.com/design/spec/components/snackbars-toasts.html).

 ## build.gradle